How to Write a Letter of Resignation | Interview Preparation Tips by Leverage Edu

 Q.3.
 Is it necessary to provide a reason for resigning in a resignation letter?

 Ans: While it is not mandatory to provide a detailed reason for resigning in your letter, it is generally considered courteous to offer a brief explanation.
-You can mention that you have accepted a new job opportunity, are pursuing further education, or seeking a career change.
+You can mention that you have accepted a new job opportunity, or pursuing further education, or seeking a career change.
 However, it is important to keep the explanation concise and positive.

 Leave a Reply